kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

 This is a perfectly valid signature.
 It doesn't do anything yet, so now we need to define the conditions for the signature to be matched.

-As we said, we want to match a particular mutex name, so we proceed as follows:
+Since we want to match a particular mutex name, we use the helper function `check_mutex`:

     .. code-block:: python
         :linenos: